-Area Baseline Expectation(s) Strong and Effective Program Leadership Meaningful job structure, hours, hiring practices, and appropriate compensation at the project and site levels result in effective on-going leadership of the project Linkages to the School: Buildings, Programs, and Staff School buildings and their physical resources are fully used and leveraged for learning outside of the school day Projects compliment, align to, and/or are unified with other programs and plans in the school and/or community The project includes significant licensed teacher participation as staff Effective Community Partnerships The project includes multiple community partners and/or partnerships that will extend the breadth and depth of offerings Safe and Appropriate Environments 21c safety standards are applied to all indoor and outdoor environments High-Interest Programming Programs are diverse, engaging, relevant, fun, and rigorous.
-Multiple end-products, performances and celebrations result that demonstrate acquisition of content and transferrable skills School Leadership Support Principals (and other leaders) regularly provide support for the program as a key component of their educational vision Attention to Serving Regular Attendees Full comprehensive centers are built.
-See Appendix L Strong Instructional Leadership A designed system of program planning, (intentionality) and staff development exists Effective content rich components are integrated into the overall program design including literacy, and/or math, and science components
+Area Successful Practice Strong and Effective Program Leadership Meaningful job structure, hours, hiring practices, and appropriate compensation at the project and site levels result in effective on-going leadership of the project Linkages to the School: Buildings, Programs, and Staff School buildings and their physical resources are fully used and leveraged for learning outside of the school day Projects compliment, align to, and/or are unified with other programs and plans in the school and/or community The project includes significant licensed teacher participation (and equivalents) as staff Effective Community Partnerships The project includes multiple community partners and/or partnerships that will extend the breadth and depth of offerings Safe and Appropriate Environments 21c safety standards are applied to all indoor and outdoor environments School-based emergency procedures are used or adapted High-Interest Programming Programs are diverse, engaging, relevant, fun, and rigorous.
+Multiple end-products, performances and

-Area Baseline Expectation(s) Flexible Structures and Student Choice All programs are attended by choice Youth centered practices are evident and multi-faceted Data and Evaluation Projects adopt the statewide evaluation plan, use additional locally generated measure(s) using a SMART framework, and have effective technical data systems in place
+Area Successful Practice celebrations result that demonstrate acquisition of content and transferrable skills School Leadership Support Principals (and other leaders) regularly provide support for the program as a key component of their educational vision Attention to Serving Regular Attendees Full comprehensive centers are built.
+See Appendix L Strong Instructional Leadership A designed system of program planning, (intentionality) and staff development exists Effective content rich components are integrated into the overall program design including literacy, and/or math, and science components Flexible Structures and Student Choice All programs are attended by choice Youth centered practices are evident and multi- faceted Data and Evaluation Projects adopt common evaluation metrics, use additional locally generated measure(s) using a SMART framework, and have effective technical data systems in place